GaloisInc/grease/grease/README.md

 # grease

-`grease` is a CLI tool that checks properties about binaries using under-constrained symbolic execution.
+`grease` is a library for checking properties about binaries using under-constrained symbolic execution.

 For more information, see [the blog post introducing GREASE](https://www.galois.com/articles/introducing-grease), or [the documentation](https://galoisinc.github.io/grease).